HeartWise-AI/Orion/README.md

 - model_name: The name of the model to use.
 - model_path: The path to the model file.
 If this is set to null, a new model will be created.
 - use_amp: Whether to use automatic mixed precision for training.
 This can speed up training on GPUs.
 - data_filename: The path to the data file.
+The data needs to be split using the alpha character : α - this is to prevent commas present in text reports for wrongly splitting the row.
 - root: The root directory for the data.
 - target_label: The label to predict.
 - datapoint_loc_label: The label for the data point location.